mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/index.md

 A new component, `kubetunnel`, provides communication between Kommander and the managed cluster through a tunneling protocol resolving these blocked use cases.
 The TLS-encrypted tunnel enables you to access the cluster using SSO and to receive alerts, metrics, and kubecost data.

-For more information on this capability, see [Attach an Existing Kubernetes Cluster][attach_existing_kubernetes_cluster]
+For more information on this capability, see [Attach an Existing Kubernetes Cluster](../clusters/attach-cluster)

+## Catalog Workload Certification

+D2iQ now certifies workloads for use with Kommander.
+All workloads that have been tested and certified for successful configuration and provisioning on Konvoy are flagged in Kommander with a certification icon.
+For more information, see [Project Platform Services](../projects/platform-services/).

 ## Helm charts
 The Projects tab now shows all of the current Helm Release charts, their chart version, and the names of the clusters.

-## Cluster management
-Kommander now supports attaching existing, external clusters that have additional networking restrictions in place such as a DMZ, a proxy server, or being behind a firewall.
-For more information see [Attach an Existing Kubernetes Cluster](https://docs.d2iq.com/dkp/kommander/1.4/clusters/attach-cluster/).
+For more information, see [Project Deployments](../projects/project-deployments/).

 # Breaking changes